ManuelPopp/SwissPlantCV/README.md

 - **We accept no liability** for any actions users take when interacting with these APIs, including but not limited to violations of third-party terms of service, rate limits, or misuse of the data retrieved.

 Users are advised to carefully review and comply with the respective API providers' policies before use.

+## Further information
+For more information, see also the [Wiki](https://github.com/ManuelPopp/SwissPlantCV/wiki) of this repository.